T-x-T/timetabletag-online/docs/api-spec.md

 	"last_used_timetable_card": "low_speed",
-	"dice_result": 4, //set only if a dice was rolled last turn "event_card_bought": true, //set only to true if an event card was bought last turn }
+	"dice_result": 4, //set only if a dice was rolled last turn "event_card_bought": true, //set only to true if an event card was bought last turn "runner_current_country": "" //contains the last known country the runner was in, revealed through buying powerups "runner_current_country": "" //contains the last known country the runner was in, revealed through buying powerups "runner_destination": "" //contains the destination the runner need to get to, revealed through buying powerups "chaser_gets_another_turn": false, //is true when a chaser gets another turn after buying the powerup chaser_gets_two_turns }
 ```